Probing torsion field with Einstein-Cartan theory at the HL-LHC: an angular distribution case study: Event selection

 The isolation cut in DELPHES requires that the scalar $p_{T}$ sum of all muon tracks within a cone of $\Delta R = 0.5$ around the muon does not exceed 10\% of the muon's $p_{T}$, adjusted for pileup effects.

-Events are selected with two oppositely charged muons, and the dimuon invariant mass must be greater than 60 GeV to search for high-mass resonances.
+Events are selected with two oppositely charged muons, and the dimuon invariant mass must exceed 60 GeV to search for high-mass resonances.
 These cuts are summarized in Table \ref{table:selection2}.

-We present the distribution of cos$\theta_{CS}$ for a resonant model based on Einstein-Cartan gravity in Figure \ref{fig2}.
-The model assumes a dark boson (A$^{\prime}$) mass of 200 GeV, and we compare it with Drell-Yan events.
-All events meet the pre-selection criteria outlined in Table \ref{table:selection2} and have a reconstructed invariant mass ranging from 160 to 240 GeV.
+We present the distribution of cos$\theta_{CS}$ for a resonant model based on Einstein-Cartan theory in Figure \ref{fig2}.
+The model assumes a dark boson ($A^{\prime} \rightarrow \mu^{+}\mu^{-}$) with mass ($M_{A'} =$ 500 GeV), and we compare it with Drell-Yan events.
+All events meet the pre-selection criteria outlined in Table \ref{table:selection2} and have a reconstructed invariant mass ranging from 460 to 540 GeV.
 The results are illustrated with black open circles representing the model signal and blue closed circles for the Drell-Yan events, normalized to unity.
-We observe a clear distinction between the simplified model and the Drell-Yan events.
-The signal shape exhibits a typical characteristic of a spin-2 boson, displaying a symmetric distribution around zero.
-This distribution aligns with the findings from the study conducted in \cite{Osland}.
+While in Figure \ref{figure-spin}, the distribution of cos$\theta_{CS}$ is presented for a resonant model with a mass of \( A^{\prime} = 500 \, \text{GeV} \) at a center-of-mass energy of \( \sqrt{s} = 14 \, \text{TeV} \) and an integrated luminosity of \( 3000 \, \text{fb}^{-1} \).
+The Monte Carlo (MC) data for the EC model are fitted using the function described in \cite{cms-note}